StackVista/stackstate-docs/use/analytics.md

 {% tabs %}
 {% tab title="Query" %}
 ```
-// Define a name for the component where we start the search.
+// Define a name for the component where we start the search
-def selectedComponent = "Invoicing"`
+def selectedComponent = "Invoicing"

 Topology.query("name = '" + selectedComponent + "'")
 ```
 {% endtab %}